Warnemunde & Rostock

 Together with some light refreshment on board this was a nice way to complete our trip and to see our ship from the wa

-We decided to walk through the streets of Warnemunde (as it looked as if rain may arrive soon).
-What a lovely little place it was.
+On both of our visits to Warnemunde we encountered rain.
+But what a lovely little place it is.
 There are many bars and restaurants that line the river on either side of a central bridge.
 Some are on river boats or barges.

 It really doesn’t take long to walk to the residential area with its little streets and beautifully maintained houses.
 A small market square also had vendors selling Bratwurst sausage hot dogs and other local foods – well it would have been rude not to try.